 Because of these segments, I couldn’t complete Hell Cab, short as it is.
 During the World War I trench sequence, soldiers will randomly appear and shoot you; on a computer fast enough to play the rest of the game, you can’t react to those soldiers quickly enough.

 Many older games have technical issues, especially early multimedia titles.
-I try to be mindful if that kind of context and to consider how a game might have played under ideal circumstances.
+I try to be mindful of that kind of context and to consider how a game might have played under ideal circumstances.
 That said, Hell Cab is nearly impossible.
 I had to watch a playthrough video on YouTube to fill in the last 15 to 20 minutes.
-Tellingly, that player never came under fire.
+Tellingly, the player in that video never came under fire.

 At the time of Hell Cab‘s release, the technology behind multimedia-heavy adventure games was still imperfect.
 And the genre was still finding its strengths.
 Such games often excelled as splashy interactive ways to create new places.
 Hell Cab has fun with those capabilities – come on, you get to hustle through dinosaur times! – but it wants something more ambitious and faces creative and technical consequences for stretching too far.
 The game’s performance varies wildly, and with so much energy spent on mechanics that go nowhere or break, the historical periods don’t get enough love or personality to leave as strong an impression as they should.

-The game isn’t quite the roiling, hellacious road trip shown in the splash screen.
-It asks too much from a lean structure that thrives on less.
+The game isn’t quite the roiling, hellacious road trip shown on the splash screen.
+It asks too much out of a leanly game structure that thrives on less.